 - Breathe in deeply and exhale slowly during the entire stretch.

 - Use slow, controlled movements.

 - Don’t ever stretch to the point of feeling pain.

 - Warm the muscles up prior to stretching with a few minutes of physical activity, such as walking.

-To get more ideas to assist seniors with mobility and flexibility, reach out to the Ellicott City senior care team at Home With You Senior Care.
+To get more ideas to assist seniors with mobility and flexibility, reach out to the Columbia home health care experts at Home With You.
 We are always on hand to offer motivation and encouragement, to participate with seniors in exercise programs, and also to provide transportation and accompaniment to the senior center or gym for exercise classes.
-To learn more about our exceptional services in Ellicott City and the surrounding areas, contact us at 410-756-0959 and take the initial step towards a healthier life for a senior loved one!
+To learn more about our exceptional home care services, contact us at 410-756-0959 and take the initial step towards a healthier life for a senior loved one!